-Enjoy the flavours of autumn with this easy sugar free pumpkin pie!
-This holiday classic has a gluten free pie crust and a deliciously spiced pumpkin filling.
-Perfect for low carb and Keto diets and suitable for diabetics.
+Enjoy the flavor of autumn with this easy sugar free pumpkin pie!
+This holiday classic has a gluten-free pie crust and a deliciously spiced dairy-free pumpkin filling.
+Only 15 minutes of prep!

 Autumn is here and with it one of my favourite vegetables - pumpkin!

 I've bought a bumper stash of canned pumpkin from the supermarket this week and have been making pumpkin porridge, pumpkin coconut flour muffins, these pumpkin brownies aaaaaand..... this rather amazing sugar-free pumpkin pie.

 With a few simple swaps, you can create a healthy dessert that tastes just as delicious as the sugary original.

 - I made a crispy crust with almond flour and desiccated coconut.

 - In place of the evaporated milk I'm using coconut cream.

 - I replaced the sugar with erythritol, a zero carb sugar substitute.